 1. Turn the drawer upside down on a work surface.

-2. Lay the gift wrap over the drawer.
+2. Lay the gift wrap or decorative paper over the drawer.
 Use the straight edge of the gift wrap to line up the paper at the front of the drawer.
-Cut the paper around the drawer to get at a workable piece of paper that is a little bigger than the drawer.
+Cut the paper with a pair of scissors around the drawer to get the paper at a workable size of paper that is a little bigger than the drawer.

 3. Fit the paper into the depression around the bottom of the drawer.